mitsuoxv/jp-gasoline/README.md

 I tweeted about this [here](https://twitter.com/mitsuoxv/status/1519833594046283781).

-## Do wholesalers hand over subsidy fully to retailers as METI expected?
+## Wholesalers’ margin over Dubai crude oil price

 Although I disagree to the METI assumptions, first, I assume them to check whether wholesalers are acting as METI expected.
 So I assume that